Hi, I’m Gerry aka The Branding Evangelist

 - Nightclubs excluded, of course, as I was underage

-- Although I did manage, however, to sneak in with my high school girlfriend to see Gladys Knight & the Pips at a popular club called The 20 Grand
+- Although I did manage, however, to sneak in with my high school girlfriend to see Gladys Knight & the Pips at a popular bowling alley and nigh club called The 20 Grand

 The Thrill of it All